-- 1. Release the parking brake by moving the parking brake lever to the right. - 2.
-Fully loosen the locknut and the adjusting bolt at the rear brake caliper. - 3.
-Loosen the locknut on the brake cable. - 4.
-Turn the adjusting nut on the brake cable in direction (a) to increase the cable length, and in direction (b) to decrease it.
+1. Release the parking brake by moving the parking brake lever to the right.

+- 2. Fully loosen the locknut and the adjusting bolt at the rear brake caliper. - 3.
+Slide the rubber cover back at the brake cable. - 4.
+Loosen the locknut. - 5.
+Turn the parking brake free play adjusting nut in direction (a) to increase the cable length, and in direction (b) to decrease it.

+1. Locknut

-- 1. Locknut - 2.
-Adjusting nut
+- 2. Parking brake free play adjusting nut - 3.
+Rubber cover